ABC Blog

 Do Raccoons Eat Rats?
 What About Mice?

 Think this through, though.
-Do you really want to take care of a rat problem or an issue with mice with raccoons?
+Do you want to take care of a rat problem or an issue with mice with raccoons?
 What’s the likely outcome there?

 Answer: you’re going to create a raccoon problem.
 It’s hard to say whether that’s better or worse than having rats or mice, but it probably isn’t a question of either-or.

 What will happen to the rodents at that point?
 They’ll probably do just fine.
-In other words, you’ll have both a raccoon and a rat or mouse problem.
+In other words, you’ll have a raccoon and a rat or mouse problem.

 The better option is to consider what other ways you might be able to deal with your rodent problem naturally.